A Deliciously Vegan Basil Pesto Recipe

-This recipe is simple and tasty.
-I added two cloves of garlic because I like garlic but taste test yours first with one clove.
+I add two cloves of garlic because I like garlic, but taste test yours first with one clove.
 You might not yield a large mason jar but it’ll be enough for a couple smaller jars.
 You can even add more olive oil to yours to stretch it when using it on pasta or as a dip.
 This recipe only takes five minutes to prepare, and it’s definitely worth that little bit of effort.

 Vegan Basil Pesto Recipe using Nutritional Yeast